 In January 2013, the Wisconsin Department of Natural Resources (WDNR) approved a Lake Management Plan for Big Green Lake [4].
 Lake Management Plans (LMPs) remain current for a five-year period and much of the phosphorus-related information in the January 2013 LMP is outdated.

-ingThe EPA developed a Development Watershed Plans to Restore and Protect Our Waters [1] to guide the watershed planning and implementation process, which incorporates six steps.
+In addition to updating the LMP (“the Plan”), the Lake Management Planning Team (LMPT) elected to simultaneously have the Plan meet more rigorous standards, outlined by the United States Environmental Protection Agency (EPA).
+The EPA developed a Development Watershed Plans to Restore and Protect Our Waters [1] to guide the watershed planning and implementation process, which incorporates six steps.
 Included within these six steps are the EPA’s Nine Key Elements of watershed planning.